Speech Screening 2001-2025 Form

 No, non-English speakers do not have a signNowly harder time learning most programming languages than English speakers do.
 Because although the keywords in most programming languages are derived from English words and in many cases they aren’t actually English words (e.g. there is no word “int” or “typedef” or “func” or “def” or “defun” in English), most of the syntax is derived from Mathematics.
 And, again, it isn’t quite the same mathematical notation either (= in particular is different).Moreover, the keywords used in programming, even the ones which are English words, are not used exactly the way they are in English.
 “Class” and “type” and “variable” all have specific meanings in programming, that isn’t exactly the same as they are used in conversational English.When, you program, you are not “talking” (or writing) to your computer in English.
 Not even close.You are giving it a to-do list.
 A list of things that the computer must do, in the order it must do them, and what steps depend upon certain conditions being true, and which steps should be repeated and how many times to repeat them.
 In fact, those three things, doing things in sequence, knowing when to do or not do steps, and when to repeat steps, are exactly the three things one learns how to do in “imperative” (aka “structured”) programming.The small amount of vocabulary one must learn to learn a programming language, is about the same size as one needs to say “hello”, “goodbye”, “please”, “thank you”, “how are you”, “I am fine” in any language.
 Although those aren’t the words one needs, because again you aren’t conversing with the computer, you are giving it something more like a “to do list” or a “shopping list” or “directions to the store” or “how to tie your shoes” or something similar and the computer then simply does the items on the list or goes to the store or ties its shoes.The problem in programming is learning to lay down the steps in an unambiguous manner that describes all the relevant details.
 People are used to being vague and leaving things to “common sense”.
 You don’t tie your shoes before you put them on.
 You put them on first then tie them.
 Computers don’t think.
 They do exactly what they are told, whether it makes sense or not.
 When your directions are wrong, the computer does the wrong thing, and you have a bug, because you were the one who didn’t get the details right.
 If you tell the computer to tie the shoes first and then put them on.
 The computer will try to do that.
 If it can’t do what you ask, the program “crashes” (breaks, the computer gives up and stops running your program).
 If it can, but doing so gives the wrong answer, it does as told and gets the wrong answer.
 It just does what it is told.And, worse, most the things we try to program are more equivalent to filling out complicated government forms (e.g. the US tax return) and so there are many steps and many details.
 Thus, a person can quickly learn with a language like Logo how to move a “turtle” around on a screen and draw some simple grade-school level art.
 That doesn’t not mean that person can program a complicated game with sophisticated graphics and realistic physics.
 However, both tasks are simply “programming”.The hard part in learning to program is not learning a programming language.
 Not for anyone.
 The hard part of programming is learning how to keep a very complicated process in your head with all the details so that you can be sure you haven’t overlooked some detail and when it is all put together it actually does what it is supposed to do in all cases, not just the one or two examples you tried.
 And, equally importantly, how to write down the steps so clearly that the next person who needs to change the process ever so slightly does so in a way that they aren’t likely to break some obscure case that they aren’t thinking about.That’s the hard part of programming.
 That’s the part many people aren’t willing to put in the effort to do.
 It’s the difference between being able to say “hello” on the street to writing a speech that will motivate your countrymen to send a man to the moon.
 People learn to talk, many [most?] learn to read and write.
 Few learn to write speeches or novels.Learning to program is the same way.
 The first steps are simple.
 Children can easily learn to program.
 They can learn Logo and make a computer draw the same kinds of pictures they draw by hand in school.
 However, just like learning to write a proper book report is something that comes only after several years of schooling, so does writing decent programs.
 And, it takes about the same amount of time and the same amount of learning.That’s why when someone asks can I master Javascript in 6 months and be an expert programmer, the response is maybe, but probably not.
 It takes years to learn to write in a sophisticated manner.
 Actual programming, the kind that makes companies like Google, Facebook, Amazon, and Microsoft work require that level of sophistication.You don’t get that sophistication by reading about how to program.
 You get it by actually doing it, doing it wrong, and having someone else tell you that you did this wrong because you didn’t do that.
 Slowly, ingraining all those good habits in your brain, so that you naturally do the right thing.
 Developing good habits takes time, especially subtle good habits.
 And, the habits that make one a great programmer are subtle.Anyone can throw a ball.
 It takes years of practice to throw a ball from the free-throw line and sink it in the basket consistently.
 Some professional basketball players never manage to do it.
 Programming is the same way.
 Anyone can write some code that solves a simple problem.
 However, to build and solve complex problems takes years of practice, and even the best programmers rarely get it perfect.If you were paying attention, I shifted this answer from Programming Languages being like English.
 They aren’t.
 To programming not being about the programming language.
 It isn’t.Forget the details of the programming language, after a short period of time, 6 months for a beginner, to only a day or two for an experienced programmer, you have learned it.
 That’s right.
 An experienced programmer can often easily pick up a new programming language in just a couple of days.
 The language is the easy part.
 The 6 months it takes a beginner are not so much about the language, but more about the concepts, learning how to think so that everything becomes a to-do list and that you remember all the relevant details, especially how to remember that you decided that 3 means “apples” and 4 means “oranges” on your shopping list.

-Related searches to speech screening
+Related searches to speech language screening form

 Create this form in 5 minutes!